DimitrK/Eirene/Image Picker/README.md

 Image Picker Control
 =====================

-This is a control is based on [http://forums.enyojs.com/discussion/56/image-picker-kind-for-phonegap-and-enyo-1-0](Jame Harris' image picker) for [http://www.phonegap.com](PhoneGap).
+This is a control is based on [Jame Harris' image picker](http://forums.enyojs.com/discussion/56/image-picker-kind-for-phonegap-and-enyo-1-0) for [PhoneGap](http://www.phonegap.com).
 The control will pops up a modal dialog box and allows a user to select an image from their photo library or take one using the camera.

 ## Control Use